JSBmanD/docs/pages/deep-linking/routing.md

 If your app already supports deep linking using URI paths, you can populate the `$deeplink_path`, `$ios_deeplink_path` or `$android_deeplink_path` link parameters with the URI path of the content to be displayed within the app.
 When the Branch SDK receives a link containing one of these parameters it will automatically load the specified URI path.

+[block:callout]
+{
+  "type": "warning",
-!!! warning "Incomplete support on iOS"
+  "title": "Incomplete support on iOS",
-	[Universal Links](/deep-linking/universal-links/) and [Spotlight](/organic-search/spotlight/) do not support deep linking via URI paths.
+  "body": "[Universal Links](/deep-linking/universal-links/) and [Spotlight](/organic-search/spotlight/) do not support deep linking via URI paths.
 If you use `$deeplink_path` or `$ios_deeplink_path`, you will need to implement some custom logic.
-[Click here for more information](#how-to-handle-uri-paths-with-universal-links-or-app-links).
+[Click here for more information](#how-to-handle-uri-paths-with-universal-links-or-app-links)."
+}
+[/block]

 ### How to insert custom deep link routes into a Branch link

 All of the examples below create links that will cause Branch to display `myapp://content/1234` after launch.
 Please do not add the URI scheme on the `$deeplink_path` parameters; we automatically append the scheme specified in the Link Settings of dashboard.

+[block:callout]
+{
+  "type": "example",
-!!! example "When creating links dynamically"
+  "title": "When creating links dynamically",

-	If you're creating a link by appending query parameters, just append the control parameters to the URL.
-Please make sure to URL encode everything, lest the link will break.
+  "body": "If you're creating a link by appending query parameters, just append the control parameters to the URL.
+Please make sure to URL encode everything, lest the link will break."
+}
+[/block]

 	```js
 	"https://[branchsubdomain]?%24deeplink_path=content%2F1234"
 	```

+[block:callout]
+{
+  "type": "example",
-!!! example "When using a mobile SDK"
+  "title": "When using a mobile SDK",

-	- *iOS - Objective C*
+  "body": "- *iOS - Objective C*"
+}
+[/block]

 		```obj-c
 		BranchLinkProperties *linkProperties = [[BranchLinkProperties alloc] init];